 When you're starting out, your road is unclear, and the path is windy, rocky, and neverending.
-Still, there is a timeline for how long it usually takes to create a new apparel brand with your own specialized product line.
+Still, there is a timeline for how long it takes to build a brand with your own specialized product line.
 So let's break it down real quick.

 Before we get too far, let's start by explaining a term that gets bounced around because we'll be using it a bit within this post.